 The Cactus to Clouds hike is popular, especially with Southern California hikers, but it isn’t a hike you just show up and do.
 It’s a hike that you need to prepare for, and then you do it only when the conditions are right.

 Because there are extremes at both ends of the weather spectrum (alpine and desert climates), timing your Cactus to Clouds hike is a bit of an art.
 Use the list below as a rough guide.
 Always check the local conditions before making any decisions.
 You’ll want to check the weather for Palm Springs (the start of the hike) and San Jacinto Peak (the end of the hike).

 October – Generally this is your best bet.
 The desert is cool enough to survive in, and there’s probably no snow on the summit.
 Late September and early November can be favorable too.

-November to April – Doing this hike in the winter should only be done if are very experienced in winter / ice hiking.
+November to April – Doing Cactus to Clouds in the winter should only be done if are very experienced in winter / ice hiking.
 After the first snow, the melt/freeze cycle will coat much of the trail in ice.
 This comes into play when ascending the Traverse, where the gradient can go up to 50%.
 You will need ice axes and crampons / micro-spikes.
 Winter temperatures on the summit can be -10F.
 Conditions start getting better in March and April.